-Montana Water Resource Survey (WRS):
+Montana Water Resource Survey (WRS)

-Information on irrigated acreage in the Wyoming portion of the basin was provided by GIS files obtained from the Wyoming State Engineer's State Water Plan website.
-Although this information is used in this assessment, its use does not constitute acceptance or endorsement of its veracity and accuracy.
-The Montana Water Resources Surveys are a comprehensive county by county assessment of Montana's historical water use.
-Data were collected and published from 1943 thru 1965 by the State Engineers Office, and from 1966 thru 1971 by the Water Conservation Board (both predecessors of the DNRC).
-Most published surveys consist of two parts: Part I, a known historical account of water use in the county; and Part II, survey maps of current water use at the time of publishing.
-The survey data were derived from courthouse records in conjunction with individual landowner contacts, field investigations and aerial photography.
-Data collected from other agencies and resources were also used.
-Although dated, this information is an excellent data source, which details irrigated acreage at a specific time in history.
-These data were integrated with the DOR FLU, DNRC Water Rights Mapper, and other information to provide a present day estimate of irrigated acreage in Montana.
+The Montana Water Resources Surveys are a comprehensive county-by-county assessment of Montana's historical water use.
+This data was collected and published from 1943 thru 1965 by the State Engineers Office and from 1966 thru 1971 by the Water Conservation Board (both predecessors of the current DNRC).
+Most published surveys consist primarily of two parts: Part I; a known historical account of water use in the county, and Part II; survey maps of current water use at the time of publishing.
+The survey data was derived from courthouse records in conjunction with individual contacts with landowners, field investigations and aerial photography.
+Data collected from various other agencies and resources were also used.
+This information, while dated, is an excellent and detailed source of information on irrigated acreage at a point in time and was integrated with the DOR FLU, DNRC Water Rights Mapper, and other information (for example data produced by the Reserved Water Rights Compact Commission; mapping prepared by consultants for special projects (for example, irrigated acreage mapped in the late 2000's to support Montana's U.S. Supreme Court litigation with Wyoming) to provide a current day estimate of irrigated acreage in the Montana portion of the Upper Missouri River Basin.

-Final Irrigation GIS Data:
+Final Irrigation GIS Data

-All of the data sets were filtered to eliminate polygons less than 5.0 acre in size and an ESRI shapefile was produced with the following attribute:
+All of the data sets were filtered to eliminate polygons less than 5.0 acre in size and an ESRI shapefile was produced with the following attributes: